0Miquel/IA-RM/README.md

 ### Kinematics
 As it consists of a 5 axis robot which has a huge number of different solutions, it has been decided to develop a kinematics geometric approach instead of an algebraic approach which is also faster and it provides a better user experience.

-Additionally, a linear movement has been developed so as to achieve a better and safer grasping.
+Additionally, a linear movement has been developed so as to achieve a better and safer grasping using the line equation.

 ## Video demonstration